-If the drive system is switched on, the drive is activated as soon as the pedals are moved with sufficient force (except if the selected level of assistance is "OFF").
-The motor power is based on the level of assistance selected on the control panel.
+- If the on-board computer is already switched on when it is inserted into its mount, the electric drive system is switched on automatically. - ⇒ After switching on, a speed of 0 KM/H is displayed on the on-board computer.
+If it is not, check whether the on-board computer is fully engaged into position. - ➡ If the drive system is switched on, the drive is activated as soon as the pedals are moved with sufficient force (except if in push assist mode or the level of assistance is "OFF"). - ⇒ The motor power is determined by the level of assistance set on the on-board computer.

-6.17.2 Switching off the electric drive system
+6.17.2 Switching off the electric drive

+system

-As soon as the rider stops pushing the pedals in normal mode or reaches a speed of 25 km/h, the drive system switches off the assistance system.
+As soon as you stop pushing the pedals in normal mode or reach a speed of 25 km/h, the drive system switches off the assistance system.
 The assistance system starts up again when you push the pedals and your speed is less than 25 km/h.

 The system switches off automatically ten minutes after the last command.

-There are two options for switching off the drive system manually.
+There are three options for switching off the drive system manually.

-On-Off button (control panel)
+On-Off button (on-board computer)

-Press the On-Off button (control panel) briefly (< 3 seconds).
+Press the On-Off button (on-board computer) briefly.